lvyijin/hello-world/setupEnviromentEnglish.md

   ![make](https://github.com/lvyijin/learngit/blob/master/images/make.png "make")

-- Please start the new instance and set username as pouch, whose password is 123456.
+- Please start the new instance and set username as ```pouch```, whose password is ```123456```.
 Run the following command to switch to the root.
 ```
 sudo -i
 ```
   ![login](https://github.com/lvyijin/learngit/blob/master/images/login.png "login")

-- Run the command to check whether the network is normal
+- Run the command to check whether the network is normal.
 ```
 ping www.alibaba-inc.com
 ```